-On the online chat, the booking agents at Dolphin Cove that I could easily get there via taxi from the cruise port.
-I was a little nervous about this but the agent said that getting a taxi was easy and safe.
+On the online chat, the booking agents at Dolphin Cove said that I could quickly get there via taxi from the cruise port .
+I was a little nervous about this, but the agent said that getting a taxi was easy and safe.
 I decided that a taxi was the way to go.

-As soon as I got off the cruise ship in Jamaica, people were approaching us about getting into a taxi.
+As soon as I got off the cruise ship in Jamaica, people approached us about getting into a taxi.
 It was a little overwhelming.
 There were a lot of people and it was very crowded.
 It was not like previous cruise ports I have been to.
 I saw someone with a dolphin cove shirt on and asked them the best way to get a taxi to the location.
 I was directed to a taxi.
-The taxi told me that it would be $14 a person with a total of $56 for the four of us.
-With no other option, we decided to take the taxi.
-I was still cheaper than paying the $100 per person to do the excursion.
+The taxi told me that it would be $14 a person with a total of $56 for the four of us With no other option, we decided to take the taxi.
+It was still cheaper than paying $100 per person to do the excursion.

-After about 5 minutes we were at Dolphin Cove.
-I thought it was a little pricey for the distance.
-I was thinking about walking back to the cruise port however it didn’t look like a safe walk with small children.
+After about 5 minutes we were at Dolphin Cove I thought it was a little pricey for the distance I was thinking about walking back to the cruise port, however, it didn’t look safe to walk with small children.